systemcarl/weblog/outlines/about-me.md

         developers.

 ## At Any Rate, You Live
-- I have been told "[I] don't work very hard, but [I] work smart."
-    - I want to share that gift with others, by:
+- Overall, I want to:
-        - conducting empirical research to build educated solutions,
+    - conduct empirical research on building educated solutions
-        - building and sharing tools to manage complex and unintuitive problems,
+    - build and share tools to manage complex and unintuitive problems
-        - or teaching the skills to do the same.
+    - teach the skills for others to do the same.
-- I hope my effort will contribute to scientific research, technological development, and education.
-    - I want to help create a better future for everyone.
+- I want to help create a better future for everyone
-    - If I don't live to see a classic science-fiction future, I'll have died trying.
+- by contributing to scientific research, technological development, and education.

 ### <a id='thanks-&-follow'></a>Better to Talk to Than Nobody
 - I hope you found something interesting.